0 comment Monday, September 1, 2014 | admin

 * continuing unemployment claims are only down because these folks have been jobless for so long their benefits have run out.* new unemployment claims filed last month were significantly higher than expected.* housing sales are up because the government is subsidizing home purchases in the form of a massive $8k tax credit (and oh, the ensuing fraud!).

 * housing prices dropped almost 9% from last year (and 2008 was a really bad year, you may recall).
-So, let's return to the whirling dervish of bonuses for a moment and sort through the press reports.
-You've surely seen the latest: "Obama Pay Czar Reduces Top Salaries by 90%!" and other misleading headlines.

 The headlines are misleading because it's not across-the-board regulation.
 Instead, Obama's unconfirmed, unelected, unilaterally appointed "Pay Czar" put only seven companies in his cross-hairs: AIG, Bank of America, Citi, General Motors, GMAC, Chrysler, and Chrysler Financial.